-Eileen is also a popular facilitator and speaker, appearing on television, radio, at national conferences, and on college campuses.
-A graduate of both Duke and Yale, she lives in Philadelphia with her husband and two children.
-Read Eileen's biography or book her to speak through the enclosed links.
+Eileen writes regularly for Huffington Post and Waging Nonviolence, as well as for magazines as diverse as Christian Century, Tikkun, and Science of Mind.
+She is a teacher in the Pendle Hill resident program and appears on television, radio, at national conferences, and on college campuses.
+A graduate of both Duke and Yale, she lives with her husband and two children in Philadelphia.

 Thanks to Smartbook Reviews for this video.